 GARCIAS CREEK.
 Garcias Creek rises four miles southwest of Santa Catarina in east central Starr County (at 26°34' N, 98°38' W) and runs south for twenty-eight miles to its mouth on the Rio Grande, two miles south of Garciasville and four miles west of Alto Bonito (at 26°19' N, 98°42' W).
 The area around the creek has flat to gently rolling terrain, with local depressions, surfaced by shallow clay loams that support scrub brush and grass.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dick D. Heller, Jr., "Garcias Creek," accessed April 24, 2017, http://www.tshaonline.org/handbook/online/articles/rbg99), accessed November 29, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dick D. Heller, Jr., "Garcias Creek," accessed April 24, 2017, http://www.tshaonline.org/handbook/online/articles/rbg99.